ciscoheat/sveltekit-flash-message/README.md

   status: number,
   location: string,
   message: App.PageData['flash'],
-  event: RequestEvent
+  event: RequestEvent | Cookies
 )

 // Makes a 303 redirect
 throw redirect(
   location: string,
   message: App.PageData['flash'],
-  event: RequestEvent
+  event: RequestEvent | Cookies
 )

 // Makes a 303 redirect to the current URL throw redirect(
   message: App.PageData['flash'],
-  event: RequestEvent
+  event: RequestEvent | Cookies
 )

 // For compatibility, the sveltekit signature can also be used,